 Whether we like it or not, we live in a world run by Google (and Amazon, in my humble opinion).
 As a clinician, practitioner, or business owner, embracing the digital atmosphere and joining “Team Google” can really pay off.
-In this blog post, I’m going to show you exactly how to setup and use Google My Business.
+In this blog post, we are going to show you exactly how to set up and use Google My Business.

 - How does this listing affect how I show up in Google’s local search?